ooosbkf/ledger-app-turtlecoin/doc/user/bolos-app-monero.rst

 Change Network
 ~~~~~~~~~~~~~~

 Change the network pairing of the application.
-Some version maybe locked to Test or Stage network.
+Some version maybe locked to Test network.

 Reset